-People that know me joke that they’ve never seen me outside without sunglasses on…and that’s really pretty accurate!
+People that know me often joke that they’ve never seen me outside without sunglasses on…and that’s really pretty accurate!
 Since an incident I had several years, which I describe below, I now put on sunglasses whenever I go out the door…and I own several pairs.

-Keep reading below if you’d like to see several other top picks and a complete buyers guide included 5 top reasons why you need to be wearing sunglasses and 3 things you can’t overlook when buying your next pair to wear on the courts.
+Keep reading below if you’d like to see several other top picks (click to jump to detailed reviews) and complete buyers guide included 5 top reasons why you need to be wearing sunglasses and 3 things you can’t overlook when buying your next pair to wear on the courts.

 As the name indicates, this is the updated version of the classic Oakley Half Jacket which historically was one of the brand’s best models of sunglasses.

-The rims are semi-rimless, meaning the bottom has no solid rim.
+The rims are semi-rimless, meaning the bottom of the frame has no solid rim.
 The open design on the bottom of the lens is a plus when you are looking downward- this is a big benefit for racket sports since it gives you a less obstructed view especially down angle- like the bounce of the pickleball serve.

-Cons: Majority of buyers won’t bother with interchangeable lenses.
+The majority of buyers won’t bother with interchangeable lenses.
 So this isn’t really a negative mark against these glasses, just probably a feature that only a minority will take advantage of.

 The names get a little confusing, but this is the Oakley Flak Jacket (compared to the “Half Jacket” above).
 Prior to the arrival of the Flak Jacket, the 1/2 Jackets were historically Oakley best-selling sunglasses.
 While both models still sell well, many people see the newer Flak Jackets as an upgrade from the older model.

-Having said that, many women have commented that they prefer the HALF Jacket, due to it’s smaller frame size.
+Having said that, many women readers have commented that they prefer the HALF Jacket, due to it’s smaller frame size.

 Both the Oakley XL and XLJ lenses are longer than the standard lenses and the XLJs have a wave-like cut along the bottom.
 The XLJ lenses provide slightly more coverage than the standard Oakley lenses.